Dissolve – By Lærke Lauta

-Michael Kvium – artworks from the collection
+Michael Kvium from the collection

+Michael Kvium is a Danish artist born in Horsens in 1955.
 Kvium’s works are seeking the corners of our culture and staging the gloomy and macabre, the moral and physical decay.
 His visual universe deals with the world that we live in and the dark aspects of our existence.
 His approach is uncompromising, for which reason his works often awake both fascination and disgust.